LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 - To supply the already created object if it is not null

 ## Step 2: Modify Step Definition File
-Implementation of PageObjectManager requires change in our step definition file as well Now the duty of the creation of all the pages assigned to only one class which is Page Object Manager.
+Implementation of PageObjectManager requires change in our step definition file as well.
+Now the duty of the creation of all the pages assigned to only one class which is Page Object Manager.
 ### Steps.java
 ```
 package stepDefinitions;

+import java.util.concurrent.TimeUnit;
 import cucumber.api.java.en.Then;
 import managers.PageObjectManager;
 import org.openqa.selenium.WebDriver;